StuWatson/propawhat/README.md

 - set `user_data_path` in `config.json to `/google-chrome`
 - set `profile_directory` in `config.json` to `Profile 3`

+A few times I got an error messaging saying the `user_data_dir` was already in use.
+I resolved this by killing all chrome and chrome driver related processes and trying again.

 ### Install Dependencies
 `pip install -r requirements.txt`